Skip to content

 import { StepRetriableError } from '@wooksjs/event-wf'

-app.step('step-with-input', {
+app.step('call-api', {

-throw new StepRetriableError(new Error("test error"))
+throw new StepRetriableError(new Error(`API returned ${res.status}`))

 },